scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 4. Can I expand on this font?
   * Yes, unless you violate the OFL.
 You probably won't if you're being reasonable.
 5. Aren't there less characters compared to LXGW WenKai?
-  * Those are AI placeholder characters produced through zi2zi, which I don't know how to use.
-To avoid confusion I have removed them.
+  * Those are AI placeholder characters produced through zi2zi.
+To maximise quality and to avoid confusion I have removed them.
 Newer glyphs may still be traced from these AI characters.

 ## Disclaimer